ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

 is deprecated, and conversion will be removed in Ruby 3.
 [[Feature #14183]](https://bugs.ruby-lang.org/issues/14183)

+See the article "[Separation of positional and keyword arguments in Ruby 3.0](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/)" in detail.
+Only the changes are as follows.

 * When a method call passes a Hash at the last argument, and when it passes no keywords, and when the called method accepts keywords, a warning is emitted.
 To continue treating the hash as keywords,